sisihagen/website/content/en/blog/2019/the-national-observer.md

 Sometimes it takes bizarre forms.
 It was apparently a bad awakening for the "political planner for AKK and CDU", according to his own Twitter-information, Nico Lange, when one day he looked around on Google after recent contributions to Ukraine — and first A RT German article against him from the screen:

 "Really, @GoogleDE?
-The relevant google Alerts for #Ukraine are all from RT German, Sputnik Germany and Contra magazine? #Disinoweek @apolyakova @geyshapaola #disinformation,“ tweeted Nico for a Long indignant.
+The relevant google Alerts for #Ukraine are all from RT German, Sputnik Germany and Contra magazine? #Disinoweek @apolyakova @geyshapaola #disinformation," tweeted Nico for a Long indignant.
 "Why can you send in Germany at all?
-This was when politics was supposed to act,“ said the head of the CDU-related PR agency MSL Germany Axel Wallrabenstein.
+This was when politics was supposed to act," said the head of the CDU-related PR agency MSL Germany Axel Wallrabenstein.

 The reason was profane and had nothing to do with an implied clandestine collaboration between Google and the Russians: RT Deutsch and Sputnik have reported what all German Mainstream media have ignored-tumults with right — wing radicals after an election appearance Poroschenko.
 The Google Algorithms do not seem to have the fine ideological sense as Kramp cart Builder, a media consultant.